|So how does

 all cookies that Internet Explorer stores on your computer.
 This

 The freeware utility is a standalone executable, and installation is

 not required.
 (XP/Vista/Win7) [screenshot]

-Windows Edge users - IECookieView works however you must change
+Windows Edge users - IECookieView no longer works after updating

 Editors Note: WinPatrol